KramKroc/KramKroc.github.io/_posts/2018-06-24-springwatch-camera.md

 ![IMG_20180624_130243-COLLAGE.jpg](/public/IMG_20180624_130243-COLLAGE.jpg){:height="100%" width="100%"}

-THe software that you install on the SD card seems to mainly consist of a web server that you connect to over the wireless network that the Pi creates.
+The software that you install on the SD card seems to mainly consist of a web server that you connect to over the wireless network that the Pi creates.
 This webserver lets you start/stop the recording as well as adjusting the movement sensitivty that triggers a picture to be taken.
 You can also view the photos that were already taken, download them or else delete them.

 ![IMG_20180624_143607_1-COLLAGE.jpg](/public/IMG_20180624_143607_1-COLLAGE.jpg){:height="100%" width="100%"}